687c/687b-backend/README.md

 Questions to look into
 - what if a product has been sold?
 How will you prevent it from being listed in the marketplace
 - in the real world how would this make money?
 We charge platform fees.
 So, on-top of solana's fees, we add our own fess, say .0020$
+- Do not a seller to be able to buy from himself

 # What This does
 - allow anyone to post a product and sell it